AlphaGameDeveloper/AlphaGame.dev/_posts/2024-06-16-alphagamebot-update-rocky-start.md

 ---
-title: AlphaGameBot WebUI and Database: A rocky start, and also a GoDaddy rant...
+title: AlphaGameBot WebUI and Database...
+A rocky start, and also a GoDaddy rant...
 ---
 ## What is AlphaGameBot, exactly?
 AlphaGameBot is a Discord bot that I have been working on since December of this year.
 Recently, I have been working